2005 WNBA All-Star Game

 The 2005 WNBA All-Star Game was played on July 9, 2005 at Mohegan Sun Arena in Uncasville, Connecticut, home of the Connecticut Sun.
 The game was the 6th annual WNBA All-Star Game.
 This was the first time Connecticut hosted the basketball showcase.
+The West defeated the East, 122–99, and Sheryl Swoopes was named the All-Star Game MVP after scoring 15 points in 25 minutes.